dimitri-yatsenko/datajoint-book/book/00-intro/00-preface.md

 # Purpose

-This book offers a clear and comprehensive introduction to the fundamental concepts of relational database programming, with a specific focus on scientific data that relies on complex computations.
-It is designed for anyone interested in building a strong theoretical foundation in relational database programming, particularly in the context of managing and analyzing scientific data.
+This book provides a clear and accessible introduction to the core concepts of relational database programming, with a special focus on scientific data that requires complex computations.
+It’s designed for anyone eager to build a solid understanding of relational database programming, especially in the context of managing and analyzing scientific data.

-In this guide, you’ll explore how databases can be used to organize and manage the intricate data involved in collaborative scientific research.
-Scientific databases often handle large numerical datasets and complex data structures.
-However, it's not just about data storage; the data must integrate seamlessly with computational algorithms that process and interpret it.
-This necessitates effective code management and the automation of computations across different computing systems.
+Through this guide, you’ll discover how databases can be effectively used to organize and manage the intricate data involved in collaborative scientific research.
+Scientific databases often deal with large numerical datasets and complex data structures.
+But it’s not just about storing data; it’s about seamlessly integrating that data with computational algorithms for processing and interpretation.
+This requires efficient code management and the automation of computations across various computing systems.

 # DataJoint vs. SQL